 The British’s short coat comes in almost all colors, including lilac, tabby, white and grey, and black.
 However, the blue color is the most famous one.

-Don’t feel bad if you haven’t heard about this big grey cat breed
+Don’t feel bad if you haven’t heard about this big grey cat breed with big eyes!

 The Chartreux was a common cat in France during the 18th century and was valued as one of the best mousers.